nala-cub/nala-cub.github.io/_pages/about.md

 profile:
   align: right
   image: logo.jpg
-  address: Welcome to our group
+  address: Welcome to our group!

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"